Futunan language

-Futunan or Futunian is the Polynesian language spoken on Futuna (and Alofi).
-The term East-Futunan is also used to distinguish it from the related West Futunan (Futuna-Aniwan) spoken on the outlier islands of Futuna and Aniwa in Vanuatu.
+Futunan or Futunian is the Polynesian language spoken on Futuna and nearby Alofi.
+The term East Futunan is also used to distinguish it from the related West Futunan (Futuna-Aniwa) spoken on the outlier islands of Futuna and Aniwa in Vanuatu.

-The language is closely related to other Western Polynesian languages, Fagauvea, Wallisian, Tongan, Samoan, Tokelau, and Niuafo’ou.
+The language is closely related to other Western Polynesian languages: Fagauvea, Wallisian, Tongan, Samoan, Tokelau, and Niuafoʻou.

 It is classified as Austronesian, Malayo-Polynesian, Central-Eastern Malayo-Polynesian, Eastern Malayo-Polynesian, Oceanic, Central-Eastern Oceanic, Remote Oceanic, Central Pacific, East Fijian-Polynesian, Polynesian, Nuclear, Samoic-Outlier, Futunic, Futuna, East.

-This language is a member of the diminishing set of native Pacific languages, it is classified as endangered.
+This language is a member of the diminishing set of native Pacific languages. it is classified as endangered.

 History

 King Sigave signed a treaty establishing a French protectorate on 16 February 1888, after being pressured by missionaries to do so.
 The islands were put under the authority of the French colony of New Caledonia.
 In 1917, the three traditional kingdoms of Wallis, Futuna and Alofi were annexed as colonies of France.
 In 1961 citizens voted on becoming a French overseas territory, legally unionizing Wallis and Futuna despite the fact that the islands are home to two distinct Polynesian societies with different cultures.

 Despite being a French colony, Futunan remained relatively protected from the linguistic consequences of European language domination.
 The situation began to change around the second World War when the numbers of speakers started to decline dramatically.
 A major event in the decline was the immigration of a large number of native Futunian speakers to New Caledonia.
 French has since enveloped Futunan in society, becoming the primary language used in grade schools.
 Futunans speak and use their language daily, mainly only using French in contact with European natives, or within the educational spheres.
 RFO-radio airs 15 minutes daily news broadcasts in Futunan.